Types of AI algorithms and how they work The different types of AI explained

 U.S. regulatory protections and policies

-In the U.S., government at virtually every level is actively working to implement new regulatory protections and related frameworks and policies designed to simultaneously cultivate AI development and curb AI-enabled societal harms.
+In the U.S., government at every level is actively working to implement new regulatory protections and related frameworks and policies designed to simultaneously cultivate AI development and curb AI-enabled societal harms.

-Federal AI regulation.
-AI risk assessment is presently a top priority for the federal government.
 U.S. lawmakers are particularly sensitive to the difficulties of understanding how algorithms are created and how they arrive at certain outcomes.
 So-called black box systems make it difficult to mitigate risk or map processes and enable documentation of their effects on citizens.

 To address these issues, the Algorithmic Accountability Act (H.R.
 5628; S.2892) is presently being debated in Congress.
 If it becomes law, it would require entities that use generative AI systems in critical decisions pertaining to housing, healthcare, education, employment, family planning and personal areas of life to determine impacts on citizens before and after the algorithms are used.

-Focusing on federal agency usage, regulation of domestic industry and collaboration with likeminded international partners, the E.O. expresses regulatory ambition manifested in at least eight discrete goals:
+Focusing on federal agency usage, regulation of domestic industry and collaboration with likeminded international partners, the EO expresses regulatory ambition manifested in at least eight discrete goals:

 1. Mitigation of risks posed by the increased adoption of AI in industry and private use.